tiny-nestjs/auto-injectable/README.md

 }
 ```

-The library recommends using `@ComponentScan()` in the AppModule.
+The library recommends using `@ComponentScan()` in the `AppModule`.
 However, to enable seamless DI within the desired
 scope, you can also specify `@ComponentScan()` in other modules.

 **6. `@ComponentScan()` parameters**